Anomalous supercurrent and diode effect in locally perturbed topological Josephson junctions

 In order to quantify the rectification effect, we compute the \emph{rectification coefficient}~\cite{Davydova_2022, Turini_2022, Strambini_2022}, which is defined as

+Here, differently from what happens in more complex systems~\cite{signchange}, the presence of the outer absolute value in Eq.~(\ref{eq:eta}) does not mask non-trivial sign changes.
 In Fig.~\ref{fig:DiodeEta}(a) we plot the rectification coefficient for the total current ($\eta[I]\equiv\eta$), and for the upper edge current ($\eta[I_+]\equiv\eta_+$), as a function of the tip strength $\delta\mathcal{U}_x$.
 By increasing $\delta\mathcal{U}_x$, we find that $\eta$ reaches a (sharp) maximum and then decreases to a plateau.
 Looking at the rectification of the single upper edge, it presents a simpler (monotonous) structure, with a vanishing $\eta_+$ at large $\delta\mathcal{U}_x$.

 To understand the physical origin of the peak in the rectification coefficient, in Fig.~\ref{fig:DiodeEta}(b) we plot the CPRs for the lower edge, upper edge (in presence of the tip) and for the full system, with $\delta\mathcal{U}_x$ set to the value for which $\eta$ reaches its maximum ($\equiv\delta\mathcal{U}_x^{\text{peak}}$).
 By comparing the three curves, one can see that the minimum of $I$ almost coincides with the minimum of $I_-$, since $I_+$ has a node close to where the minimum of $I_-$ occurs.
 On the other hand, due to the fact that $I_+$ is suppressed by the transverse magnetic field of the tip, the maximum of $I$ (which for $\delta\mathcal{U}_x=0$ coincides with the maximum of $I_+$) moves in the direction of the maximum of $I_-$ as $\delta\mathcal{U}_x$ is increased.
 In addition, for intermediate values of $\delta\mathcal{U}_x$ ({\it i.e.}, as long as $I_+$ is not completely suppressed) the maximum value of $I$ decreases in magnitude.
 For this reason there is an increasing unbalance between the maximum and minimum value of $I$.
 For higher values of $\delta\mathcal{U}_x^{\text{peak}}$, the suppression of $I_+$ causes the maximum value of $I_-$ to be increasingly influential in the CPR, and consequently the maximum of $I$ begins to increase its value until, when $I_+$ is fully suppressed, it reaches the maximum of $I_-$.
 This explains the presence of a peak in $\eta$ as well as the successive plateau.
 Indeed, for $\delta\mathcal{U}_x\gg\delta\mathcal{U}_x^{\text{peak}}$ the supercurrent in the upper edge is fully suppressed ($I_+\approx 0$) and therefore $I\approx I_-$.
 Thus, $\eta(\delta\mathcal{U}_x\to \infty) \approx \eta[I_-]=\eta_+(0)$, meaning that the plateau in $\eta$ corresponds to the value of the rectification for a single (unperturbed) edge.